opengisch/QField-docs/documentation/how-to/digitize.en.md

-If topological editing is activated on the project QGIS before exporting for QField, shared nodes of neighbouring geometries are modified together when moving / deleting vertices and additional vertices are added to segments when a new node is added from neightbouring geometries.
+If topological editing is activated on the project QGIS before exporting for QField, shared nodes of neighbouring geometries are modified together when moving / deleting vertices and additional vertices are added to segments when a new node is added from neighbouring geometries.

 ![type:video](https://player.vimeo.com/video/499565314)